 How Long Is The Procedure For A CVL?

 Placing a company into a CVL is usually a quick process and maybe actioned within ten working days.

-The process requires the appointed insolvency practitioner to realise the assets of the company though this can be lengthy and is dependant on the type of asset, the type of business and its size and spread.
+The process requires the appointed insolvency practitioner to realise the assets of the company, though this can be lengthy and is dependent on the type of asset, the type of business and its size and spread.

 As with everything in life.
 How long is a piece of string?